fatihusta/nft_dict/docs/dict.rst

 And you can also set values in the table:

-*dict sessions ct id username set user123*
+*dict sessions ct id username long_string set user123*

 You can also flush an entire dictionary (row) from a table: